 We will welcome back all students who wish to return to the residence halls in the spring.
 Students who withdraw from housing for the fall will not be guaranteed their same space for the spring semester.
-Students will have to reapply for housing when the application reopens on October 1 and select a new space.
+Students have to reapply for housing and select a new space.

 For spring 2021, there will be no need to for students to declare themselves as a remote or in-person learner.
 Students will simply register for their classes based on their preference and class availability.

 At this time Manhattan College is planning to fully return to in-person learning for spring 2021, and course registration will be conducted as normal.View the academics section for more detailed information.

 Students who need to become remote for a period of time due to health or other reasons during the term must keep their professor informed of when they intend to return to in-person participation.
 Due to logistical and space issues, any student who begins the term as remote and wishes to change their status to in-person will need to obtain permission to do so.

 Students are expected to attend class at the scheduled times and as instructed by their professor, regardless of their remote or in-person status.
 As during normal times, students must communicate with their professor if they will not be attending class prior to the class meeting time.
 If they cannot communicate their absence prior to class time, they should notify their professor as soon as possible.